ramonmcros/skeletor-syntax/README.md

 # Skeletor Syntax

-A dark theme inspired by Skeletor from He-Man and the Masters of Universe.
+A dark theme inspired by Skeletor from He-Man and the Masters of the Universe.

 # Installation